|Application & Registration Questions|

 For our Grassroots Organizing for Social Change program we have three open periods for letters of interest.
 Cycle A and Cycle B are open to organizations that have not received funding from the Ben & Jerry's Foundation in the last three years.

 The Renewals process is for organizations that have received funding from the Ben & Jerry's Foundation within the last three years (from date of funding).
 The graph below indicates the current schedule:

 [A] Pre-App Deadline: Opens Aug.
 1sr – Deadline Oct.
 14th, 4pm ET 2016.

-Renewals 2015: Opens May 1st, with ongoing basis through Feb.
-2015.
+Renewals 2015: Ongoing year round.
 Pre-App Requests will be collated bi-monthly for review for full proposal invitations.